Anirudh-Navalgund/I2Cam_Camera-Hardware-Emulator/README.md

 The Jetson script handles the I2C master communication, controlling the communication configuration and sending commands to the Arduino slave.

 ## Error Configuration:
+These errors are configured by the user through UART input on the Arduino, which sets the corresponding bits in the Interrupt Register (IR) to high.
   - ALWAYS_NACK: Causes the slave to always return a NACK (No Acknowledge) in communication.
   - DELAYS: Introduces intentional delays between data transactions.
   - EXTRA_BYTE: Inserts an extra byte into the communication stream.